 PETROGRAPHIC CONSTITUENTS OF COAL

 Prior to the detailed discussions on the petrographic aspects of coal, it is necessary to put into context the basic concepts regarding the composition and formation of coal.
 Coal is fundamentally composed of the fossilised remains of plant debris (phyterals) which have undergone progressive physical and chemical alteration through geological time.
-Peat (partially decomposed plant material) accumulated in mires, classified as limnic or paralic.
-Limnic coal deposits are inferred to have resulted from mires accumulating in slowly subsiding basins or where the mire was built up, isolated from marine conditions (i.e. more fresh water environments); paralic coal deposits formed in environments where there existed a hydrological connection with the sea at time of peat formation (Hower et al., 1998).
+Peat (partially decomposed plant material) accumulated in mires, and is classified as limnic or paralic.
+Limnic coal deposits are inferred to have resulted from mires accumulating in slowly subsiding basins or where the mire was built up, isolated from marine conditions (i.e. more fresh water environments); paralic coal deposits formed in environments where there existed a hydrological connection with the sea at the time of peat formation (Hower et al., 1998).
 Any form of organic matter may be preserved in some way in the peat, such as trees, shrubs, grasses, ferns, spores, pollens, aquatic plants, microorganisms, and the like, as long as suitable preservation conditions prevailed.
 Gondwana Permian coals are dominated by glossopterids, stunted deciduous broad-leaved trees or shrubs (Plumstead 1957, 1966; Falcon 1986b).
 These differed from the vegetation prevailing at the time of peat formation in the Carboniferous period of the northern hemisphere.
 The final coal composition was dependent on conditions in the peat mire which included plant type, nutrient availability, climatic conditions, and level of the water table, pH and Eh conditions (Falcon, 1986b).
 Taylor et al. (1998) concluded that the inertinite-rich nature of Gondwana coals is most likely a result of climate, where freeze-drying caused more oxygen to become bound to the organic structure, pre-conditioning mires to be inertinitic; in milder conditions, vitrinite may have formed.

 Coals may be described or characterised at various levels of resolution, commencing on a macroscopic scale (lithotypes), progressing to the microscopic scale (Fig. 2.1).